 Interest Rates and Loan Fees:

-- The Direct Loan has a loan (origination) fee that is deducted from each loan disbursement you receive.
-The origination fee is 1.073% for loans first disbursed on or after October 1, 2014 and before October 1, 2015.
-See the chart for more information.
+- The Direct Loan has a loan origination fee that is deducted from each loan disbursement you receive.
+See the chart for origination fee amounts.

 - The subsidized loan is a need-based loan available to undergraduate students.
 Subsidized Direct Loans for graduate and professional students were eliminated under the Budget Control Act of 2011 for loans made for enrollment periods beginning on or after July 1, 2012.